[Soma City, Fukushima Prefecture] A brave festival where cavalry warriors compete. “Soma Nomaoi” has a history of over 1000 years

 - Katsurao Village

-The Soma Nakamura domain divided its territory into districts (villages), and horseback warriors from each district participated in festivals as companions to the mikoshi of the shrine that was the guardian deity.
-Even today, most of the village has been inherited.
+The Soma Nakamura clan divided its territory into districts (go), and mounted warriors from each district participated in the festival as attendants to the portable shrine of the local shrine

 - Udago (Soma City)